How Automated Market Makers (AMMs) Power Liquidity Pools

 The definition of AMMs, their relationship to liquidity pools, and their importance in cryptocurrency space will all be covered in this guide.
 We'll keep things easy and quick for newbies.

-Unlike traditional markets, which match buyers and sellers, cryptocurrency exchanges utilize an automated market maker (AMM), a type of computer program, to enable users to purchase and sell tokens straight from a smart contract.
+Unlike traditional markets, which match buyers and sellers, decentralized cryptocurrency exchanges utilize an automated market maker (AMM), a type of computer program, to enable users to purchase and sell tokens straight from a smart contract.

 It's essentially a robot that uses a mathematical formula to determine token pricing.